Samsung's Sharp equity deal reveals pressures as display unit lags

-SEOUL (Reuters) - For Samsung Electronics Co Ltd, the world’s No.1 maker of smartphones, TVs and memory chips, this week’s deal to invest in a Japanese display maker spotlights an uncomfortable fact: it is no longer the undisputed global leader in displays.
+SEOUL, March 8 (Reuters) - For Samsung Electronics Co Ltd , the world’s No.1 maker of smartphones, TVs and memory chips, this week’s deal to invest in a Japanese display maker spotlights an uncomfortable fact: it is no longer the undisputed global leader in displays.

 Cross-town rival LG Display Co Ltd overtook Samsung’s display unit last year as the world’s top maker of liquid crystal displays.